7 Ways to Get Rid of Your Excess Luggage Before You Leave New Zealand

 2. Donate your unwanted clothes to the poor (i.e. fellow backpackers)

 It is likely that you have received some hand-me-downs from your travel buddies as they have left the country or were simply sick of the sight of the same clothes day-in-day-out.
 Now it is your turn!
 Your fellow backpackers will love you forever if you give them another T-shirt to look at.

 3. Sell your stuff

-If you are looking to make a albeit small but quick buck, having a mini garage sale with your backpacking mates or selling your stuff on backpacker Facebook groups and TradeMe is another option to make the most of the stuff you are leaving behind.
+If you are looking to make a quick buck, having a mini garage sale with your backpacking mates or selling your stuff on backpacker Facebook groups and TradeMe is another option to make the most of the stuff you are leaving behind.